sourcegraph/handbook/content/strategy-goals/strategy/devinfra/index.md

-# Dev Experience team strategy
+# Developer Infrastructure Team Strategy

-This page outlines the vision, strategy, and goals of the [Dev Experience team](../../../departments/engineering/teams/dev-experience/index.md).
+This page outlines the vision, strategy, and goals of the [Developer Infrastructure team](../../../departments/engineering/teams/devinfra/index.md).

 ## Mission